shahid129/world-of-game/README.md

 5. Change the current working directory to the location where you want the cloned directory.

-5. Use the 'git clone' command paste and the copied git URL
+5. Use the 'git clone' command and paste the copied git URL.

 6. press enter to create clone on your device.

 ## CREDITS
 The main idea and the layout of the page was mine.
 I used python a couple of years ago where I built a very similar type of game.
-This time I thought it would be a brilliant idea to build this game from scratch and give it a life.
+Thereby I thought it would be a brilliant idea to build this game from scratch and give it a life.

 >The Favicon for this project was made from [Favicon](https://favicon.io/)